Nonlinear Full Information and Moving Horizon Estimation: Robust Global Asymptotic Stability: Preliminaries and Setup

 \begin{ass} System~\eqref{eq:sys}-\eqref{eq:out} is time-discounted i-IOSS according to Definition~\ref{defn:iIOSSsummable}.
 Furthermore, there exists a constant ${B \in (0, \infty)}$ such that the ${\mathcal{KL}}$-functions of Definition~\ref{defn:iIOSSsummable} and Definition~\ref{defn:costsummable} satisfy

 for all ${s \in [0, \infty)}$ and all ${r \in [0, \infty)}$. \end{ass}

 \begin{rem} Assumption~\ref{ass:compatible} consists of two parts.
 Firstly, it requires the system to be time-discounted i-IOSS, i.e., gives a detectability assumption.
-Secondly, it poses a certain compatibility condition~\eqref{eq:ass:compatible:beta}-\eqref{eq:ass:compatible:delta} between the comparison functions of the detectability condition~\eqref{eq:defn:iIOSSsummable} and of the cost function~\eqref{eq:cost_K}.
+Secondly, it poses a compatibility condition~\eqref{eq:ass:compatible:beta}-\eqref{eq:ass:compatible:delta} between the comparison functions of the detectability condition~\eqref{eq:defn:iIOSSsummable} and of the cost function~\eqref{eq:cost_K} in both coordinates.
 Note that choosing ${\hat{\beta}(r, s) := \beta(\TriaConst{s} r, s)}$, ${\hat{\gamma}(r, s) := \gamma(\Ngamma r, s)}$, and ${\hat{\delta}(r, s) := \delta(\Ndelta r, s)}$ always guarantees for equality to hold with ${B = 1}$ in~\eqref{eq:ass:compatible:beta}-\eqref{eq:ass:compatible:delta} of Assumption~\ref{ass:compatible}.
 These suggested definitions for ${\hat{\beta}}$, ${\hat{\gamma}}$, and ${\hat{\delta}}$ appear to be the \emph{optimal} choices considering the specific i-IOSS condition.
 However, all larger, in the sum-based case summable, ${\mathcal{KL}}$-functions satisfying~\eqref{eq:ass:compatible:beta}-\eqref{eq:ass:compatible:delta} are alternative candidates.
 Hence, the second compatibility part of Assumption~\ref{ass:compatible} can always be satisfied by a proper design of the cost function.
-To this end, the ${\mathcal{KL}}$-functions of the i-IOSS condition do not necessarily need to be known exactly.
-In this regard, the stricter compatibility condition of~\cite{knuefer2018} is overcome, where only the above suggested optimal choices are considered, and a certain degree of robustness in terms of the detectability condition is achieved. \end{rem}
+To this end, the ${\mathcal{KL}}$-functions of the i-IOSS condition do not necessarily need to be known exactly. \end{rem}

 Definitions~\ref{defn:iIOSSsummable} and~\ref{defn:costsummable} ensure that the detectability condition and the cost function are of the same structure.
 Due to the additional compatibility condition~\eqref{eq:ass:compatible:beta}-\eqref{eq:ass:compatible:delta} of Assumption~\ref{ass:compatible}, we have the following preliminary result that allows to bound the difference between two trajectories in terms of the initial difference and of the disturbance corresponding to the trajectory with the larger cost.